rackerlabs/support-how-to/content/cloud-servers/manage-a-cloud-server.md

 ---
-permalink: managing-my-server/
+permalink: manage-a-cloud-server/
-audit_date:
+audit_date: '2018-07-02'
 title: Manage a Cloud Server
 type: article
 created_date: '2012-07-24'
 created_by: Rackspace Support
-last_modified_date: '2017-02-22'
+last_modified_date: '2018-07-01'
 last_modified_by: Nate Archer
 product: Cloud Servers
 product_url: cloud-servers
 ---

+This article describes the different methods for performing server management tasks in the Cloud Control Panel.
 You can use the Cloud Control Panel to perform administrative tasks in as few clicks as possible.
-This article describes the different methods for performing server management tasks in the control panel.

 ### Accessing server management tasks

-You can use the gear menu or the Actions menu to perform management operations on your server.
+You can use the gear menu or the **Actions** menu to perform management operations on your server.

 #### Gear menu

-When you open the Cloud Control Panel or click **Servers** at the top of the page, you see a list of your servers.
+When you click **Servers** > **Cloud Servers** at the top of the page, you see a list of your servers.
 To the left of each server name is a gear icon.
 Click the icon to view a menu of the operations that you can perform on your server.

 #### Actions menu

-If you click on a server name, the Server Details page appears.
-The Actions menu is in the upper-right corner of the page.
+If you click on a server name, the **Server Details** page appears.
+The **Actions** menu is in the upper-right corner of the page.
 This menu contains the same operations that are available in the gear menu.

 ### Perform server management tasks

-You can use the gear menu or the Actions menu to perform the following server management tasks.
+You can use the gear icon or the **Actions** menu to perform the following server management tasks.

 #### Identify your server